tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ This spiked shield sports a massive dragon fang that wounds enemies.
 When an enemy engaged with you misses you with a melee attack, make a basic melee attack against the enemy as a free action, with a +2 attack bonus per tier of the shield (adventurer: +2, champion: +4, epic: +6).
 On a hit, the attack deals 2d6 damage; on a miss, it deals 2 damage (champion: 4d8 damage, or 5 on a miss; epic: 8d10 damage, or 12 on miss).

 **Quirk:** Compares everything to dragons or to draconic things, and judges actions by how they stack up to draconic expectations.

 ---

+#### Fate Aversion

+This burnished shield bears the symbol of Bahamut, his wings stretched protectively over the whole world.
+Once per level, when you take a campaign loss, you may invoke the shield’s power to avert the worst effects of the loss.
+Bad stuff still happens, but events conspire to give you a fighting chance to put things right.
+To take the example from the book, if you’re on your way to rescue a captive from an unholy sacrifice, and you take a campaign loss through fleeing, then without the shield, the captive gets sacrificed.
+With the shield, maybe the captive’s bleeding out when you arrive in the ritual chamber, and if you can get close to her quickly, you can save her life.
+Or maybe she’s dead, but there are spirits of light fending off the summoned demon, so you’ve a chance to save her soul from being consumed.

+The powers of light look a lot more favorably on campaign losses suffered because of really unfortunate dice rolls than they do on losses incurred through hesitation, bad decisions or cowardice.

+**Quirk:** Dwells on worst case scenarios that will probably never happen.

+---